KulkarniShripad/KulkarniShripad/README.md

 - 🔭 I’m currently Studying in **COEP Tecnological University**

-- 🌱 I’m currently learning **Computere Science, AI, ML, Flutter, Firebase and many more**
+- 🌱 I’m currently learning **Computere Science, Full Stack Development, Flutter and many more**

 - 👨‍💻 All of my projects are available at [Github](https://github.com/KulkarniShripad)